-Indexes and internal replications of the database with purges create and periodically update local checkpoint purge documents: local/purge-{type}-{hash}.
+Indexes and internal replications of the database with purges create and periodically update local checkpoint purge documents: local/purge-\$type-\$hash.
 These documents report the last purge_seq processed by them and the timestamp of the last processing.
-These documents are only visible in local_docs when you add a include_system=true parameter, so e.g. /test-db/local_docs?include_system=true.
 An example of a local checkpoint purge document: